dram/trealla/README.md

 ------------------------------

-The rule database will save to the transaction log asserted items that have first been declared persistent (and also dynamic) with:
+The rule database will save to the transaction log asserted items that have first been declared persistent with:

-	:-persist(Name/Arity).
+	:-dynamic(Name/Arity,[persist]).

 All such persistent asserta/assertz/retract items are recorded.
 A retractall call is converted to individual retracts.